-August 2017
+August 2021

 The Michigan Legislature returns from summer recess.
 In your meetings, you may wish to focus on curriculum alignment and the Common Core as well as stackable credentials and college credit.
+Use this time to discuss legislative priorities with school leadership and learn what tasks have been assigned to the district's lobbyist (if applicable).

-September 2017
+September 2021

-Invite a business partner that offers work-place or early-college opportunities to meet with you in Lansing.
+Invite a business partner that offers workplace or early college opportunities to meet with you in Lansing.
 The legislator will benefit from multiple perspectives regarding CTE.

-October 2017
+October 2021